-Net Loss per Share Attributable to Common Stockholders
+Net Loss per Share

 Basic net loss per share is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period.
-Basic and diluted weighted average shares of common stock outstanding for the year ended December 31, 2022, includes the weighted average effect of 2,426,493 Pre-Funded Warrants, which were issued in September 2022, for the purchase of shares of common stock, for which the remaining unfunded exercise price is \$0.0001 per share.
+Basic and diluted weighted average shares of common stock outstanding for the years ended December 31, 2023 and 2022, includes the weighted average effect of 2,426,493 Pre-Funded Warrants (as defined below), which were issued in September 2022, for the purchase of shares of common stock, for which the remaining unfunded exercise price is \$0.0001 per share.

 Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares and common share equivalents outstanding for the period.
 Common stock equivalents are only included when their effect is dilutive.
-The Company's potentially dilutive securities, which include convertible promissory notes, convertible preferred stock, outstanding stock options and warrants have been excluded from the computation of diluted net loss per share as they would be anti-dilutive.
+The Company's potentially dilutive securities, which include outstanding stock options, restricted stock units, and warrants have been excluded from the computation of diluted net loss per share as they would be anti-dilutive.